cjh7/cjh7.github.io/_pages/publications.md

 to Multi-Stage Assembly Systems.”
 To be submitted to IEEE Transactions on Automation Science and Engineering (2022).
    * <span style="color: Tomato"> **Finalist for IISE QCRE Division Best Track Paper Competition**  </span>
 2. <b><ins>J. Chung</ins></b>, J. Li, A. Saimon, P. Hong, and Z.J.
-Kong.	``Predicting the Stereoselectivity of Chemical Transformations by the Composite Machine Learning Method.''
+Kong.
+“Predicting the Stereoselectivity of Chemical Transformations by the Composite Machine Learning Method.”
 To be submitted to IEEE International Conference on Bioinformatics and Biomedicine (BIBM) Proceeding (2023).